eLearningHub/Static-Website/README.md

 There is one more thing you need to do.
 Change the URL in the first line of the `config.toml` file with the address of your GitHub page.

-The above repositories include [GitHub Actions](https://github.com/features/actions) to build the website and store the results in the `gh-pages` branch.
+The above repositories include [GitHub Actions](https://github.com/features/actions) to build the website and store the results in the `gh-pages` branch automatically.

 Check if your GitHub page is available.
 To edit the website, you just need to edit the source files.
 The GitHub Action updates your website automatically.